-So why would I stay again?
+So would I stay again?
 The tidepools are 100% what they’re cracked up to be (I even saw an octopus on our 2021 trip).
 The space is huge and the species are diverse.
 The campground also has a playground and some old forts to hike to and is fairly close to Port Angeles.
 I might wait till the kids are a little older and can stay up later while the rest of the campground is making noise.

 Season stayed: Summer 2018 Site: 79 Drive time from Seattle: 2 hours Would we stay again?: Yes, although some amenities are less fun during COVID (like restaurant proximity) General thoughts: We stayed in the forest campground (vs. the beach campground) to get shade and more privacy.
 It’s still within walking distance to restaurants and the beach.
 We had outdoor happy hour with family at Taps at the Guardhouse and then headed to the beach to play (the Port Townsend Marine Center is at the end of the pier).
 Since we only had one kid who was happy to ride in the carrier, we hiked the 6 miles round trip to Glass Beach with a picnic and enjoyed the tidepools.
 Families who want 4 walls can also rent former officers’ quarters (although they seem expensive for the quality) — we saw a wedding party during our visit and it seems like a great way to have the bridal party stay near each other.
 See blog post here for more details.